‘Cruisin’ Rocky Mount’ puts out call for donations to purchase backpacks for local school children

 To support the backpack drive, Cruisin’ Rocky Mount will be selling $5 raffle tickets on July 1st from 5 – 9:30 p.m. in the Lowes’, Franklin County High School’s and the Schewels’ parking lots.
 Prizes for winning raffle ticket holders include Craftsman tools and accessories donated by Lowes of Rocky Mount.

-"It's always meaningful to have our community share with children in need," said Dr. Lisa Newell, principal of Dudley Elementary School in Wirtz (Va). "[In part because of] the backpacks [drive], all children have what they need."
+“It is always meaningful to have our community share with children in need,” said Dr. Lisa Newell, principal of Dudley Elementary School in Wirtz. “[In part because of] the backpack [drive], all children [can] have what they need.”

 To learn more about the Cruisin’ Rocky Mount, visit cruisinrockymountva.com.